rubocode/frontier.nvim/doc/design/tangent.md

 At the same time, however, one should avoid too many concepts and distinctions when capturing the fundamentals.

-It is a far superior approach that defining package scope global variable starting with _Err_.
+It seems _enums_ are a far superior approach than defining package scope global variable starting with _Err_.
-What if you have two separate categories of errors that need definition inside a single package.
+What if you have two separate categories of errors that need definition inside a single package?
 You simply add another shared prefix after _Err_.
-It is the package name that scopes the different sets of errors.
+It is the package name that scopes the different sets of errors from all the other errors in the system.
 Interesting choice.
+Quite acceptable if the packages remain small and focused.

 > This reminds me of the time I worked for
 > [a Swedish company](https://rubocode.github.io/profile/work/cirrato).